bsc-pm/ovni/doc/emulation/nosv.md

 # nOS-V model

-## nOS-V task type colors
+The nOS-V runtime is composed of tasks that can be scheduled to run in threads.
+Tasks can be paused and resumed, leaving the CPUs free to execute other tasks.
+The nOS-V model tracks the state of each task as well as the state of the runtime internal state.

-The color assigned to each nOS-V task type is computed from the task type label using a hash function; the task type id doesn't affect in any way how the color gets assigned.
-This method provides two desirable
+## Task type colors

-properties:
+In the Paraver timeline, the color assigned to each nOS-V task type is computed from the task type label using a hash function; the task type id doesn't affect in any way how the color gets assigned.
+This method provides two desirable properties:

 - Invariant type colors over time: the order in which task types are created doesn't affect their color.